-ABOUT OUR RRSP/TFSA PROGRAM:
+ABOUT OUR REGISTERED PLANS PROGRAM:

 ACKNOWLEDGEMENT OF RISK

-Investors wishing to purchase securities through a Self-Directed RRSP or TFSA should consult with a tax professional and/or investment advisor before committing their funds to a co-operative, non-profit organization (NPO) or similar entity, such as a Community Economic Development (CED) fund.
+Investors wishing to purchase securities through a Self-Directed RRSP or TFSA should consult with a tax professional and/or investment advisor before committing their funds to a co-operative, non-profit organization (NPO) or similar entity, such as a Community Economic Development (CED) corporation.
 Investors must remember that these can be high-risk investments.
 You should not depend on selling your securities – or on income earned from your securities – to fund your retirement.

-You can expect to receive the following correspondence from CWCF on an annual basis:
+Account Holders can expect to receive the following correspondence from CWCF on an annual basis:

 – A statement of your account activity for the preceding twelve months (September)

-ANNUAL ACCOUNT FEE
+ANNUAL ACCOUNT FEES

 CWCF charges an annual fee for administering each registered account.
-These fees are typically billed to our Program Members each December for accounts held the preceding year.
+These fees are typically billed to our Program Members in December for accounts held the preceding year.
 Program Members may decide whether to pay those fees on their investors’ behalf, or invoice their investors to collect them.
 Your Account Representative should let you know their company’s intended policy when you open your account.
 If you hold more than one investment in your account, you will only be charged one annual account fee, which will be billed to the Account Representative with whom you opened the account.
 If you hold more than one account (e.g. an RRSP and a TFSA, or both a spousal and non-spousal RRSP), you will be charged an account fee for each account.

 RRSP ACCOUNT MATURITY